 Portuguese man o´war

-The most dangerous jellyfish of all, It can have tentacles up to 20 metres long, and can be recognised by its violet colour above the surface of the water.
+The most dangerous of all, It can have tentacles up to 20 metres long, and can be recognised by its violet colour above the surface of the water.
 Fortunately, it is rarely found on Spanish beaches or in Spanish waters.

-The pearl jellyfish or luminous jellyfish
+The pearl or luminous jellyfish

 Cross jellyfish